Dymsonek/node_callbacks_events_playground/README.md

 A step-by-step playground to learn callback patterns and the EventEmitter in Node.js.
 Each topic lives in a numbered directory (00, 01, …) and evolves with small commits.

 Status
-- Implemented in 00: sync CPS, async CPS, error-first callbacks, unpredictable/Zalgo.
+- Implemented in 00: sync CPS, async CPS, error-first callbacks, unpredictable/Zalgo, callback conventions.

 Index
 - 00-callbacks-cps: Continuation-Passing Style basics, sync vs async, Node-style callbacks, Zalgo pitfalls.